-“Intense and powerful on beats, ambiences et melodies, Ourdom is a huge gift to offer to oneself and will eventually lands for sure on my list of timeless albums”
+“Intense and powerful on beats, ambiences et melodies, this is a huge gift to offer to oneself”

 1 Burning View 7:28 2 Shifting Nature 2:40 3 Into the Sun 6:40 4 Forgiveness 9:20 5 Mountain King 14:24 6 Wave Cascade 5:04 7 Moving Lines 5:02 8 A Long Tailed Bird Whispered 1:37 9 Joshua's Shop 5:28 10 A Green Walk 1:52 11 Parallel Universe 8:08 12 The Daylight Carrier 6:32 13 Siren Song of Glass 5:04 Solar Fields Music

 (DDL 79:21) (V.F.)
 (Psytrance, EDM)